xiaojunlin/amapR/README.md

 ## Acknowledgements

-This `gaodemap` R package is developed based on the [R codes](https://zhuanlan.zhihu.com/p/108318434) posted by Yu Du.
+This `gaodemap` R package is inspired by the [R codes](https://zhuanlan.zhihu.com/p/108318434) posted by Yu Du.

-We modified his/her R codes by adding a progress bar to visualize the data fetching process clearly.
-We also make some changes on the function arguments and add the `fetchDsitance` function to calculate the travel distance between origins and destinations.
+We have made some changes on the function arguments and add the `fetchDsitance` function to calculate the travel distance between origins and destinations.